vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/19-integration-testing.md

 [click] The biggest benefit I've found with this personally, is a focus on "route-less testing".

-[click] This allows us to use one of many extension methods provided for the `HttpClient` that accept endpoints, and DTOs as arguments, meaning we don't have to specify the route URL when writing the test.
+[click] This allows us to use one of many extension methods provided for the `HttpClient` that accept endpoints, and DTOs as arguments or type parameters, meaning we don't have to specify the route URL when writing the test.

 [click] It uses any annotations on our request DTO to construct a `HttpResponseMessage` with the data in the right place &mdash; such as a property with the `FromHeader` attribute being set as a header in the request.
 -->